schneiderfelipe/cligpt/README.md

 `cligpt` is a command-line interface for interacting with the `ChatGPT` API from `OpenAI`.
 With `cligpt`,
-you can quickly and easily generate text by sending prompts to `ChatGPT` from your terminal.
+you can quickly and easily generate text by sending messages to `ChatGPT` from your terminal.
 Simply provide your `OpenAI` API key and the message you want to generate, and `cligpt` will handle the rest.